spatie/laravel-fractal/README.md

 ## Upgrading from v1 to v2

-In most cases you can just upgrade to `v2` without making any changes to your code.
+In most cases you can just upgrade to `v2` with making none or only minor changes to your code:

+- `resourceName` has been renamed to `withResourceName`.

-The only reason why `v2` of this package was tagged is because v0.14 of the underlying [Fractal](http://fractal.thephpleague.com/) by the League contains breaking change.
+The main reason why `v2` of this package was tagged is because v0.14 of the underlying [Fractal](http://fractal.thephpleague.com/) by the League contains breaking change.
 If you use the `League\Fractal\Serializer\JsonApiSerializer` in v2 the `links` key will contain `self`, `first`, `next` and `last`.

 ## Change log